About

 Urban life and nature go hand in hand in our nature-inclusive design for Bajes Kwartier

-With 21 ha, Park Poelzone is our largest completed park to date.
+With 21 ha, Park Poelzone is our largest completed park in Europe to date.

 Contact